DauphineWeb/ProgrammationWeb2023/03-08 Django/README.md

 In the first lecture, we have discussed from a high-level how the web works.
-To recapitulate, once a URL is entered into the browser, the browser looks for the corresponding IP address using via DNS, connects to a server, sends the user’s **request** using the HTTP (hyper-text transfer protocol) and in turn waits for the server to process and **respond** to that request.
+To recapitulate, once a URL is entered into the browser, the browser looks for the corresponding IP address via DNS lookup, connects to a server, sends the user’s **request** using HTTP (hyper-text transfer protocol) and in turn waits for the server to process and **respond** to that request.